Code-Institute-Submissions/David-Angel-M-PP3-hangman_FebResub/README.md

 I want the game to have higher difficulty.
 I want to easily understand the main purpose of the game.
-I want ramdon choices of words (10000).
+I want random choices of words (10000).
 I want to be able to see how many attemps I have left.
 I want the option to play again.